 I have lived my life as an artist, writer, performer, and theater director.
-Since 1997–after the project “No one is illegal” at documenta X–I withdrew from state theaters and traditional forms of literature presentation and became a media activist.
-I organized performances in public spaces (the forerunner of flash mobs), developed invisible forms of literature (literature which is not perceived as such) and became the creator of fictional artists.
+Since 1997–after the project “No one is illegal” at documenta X–I withdrew from state theaters and traditional forms of literature presentation to become a media activist.
+I organized and directed performances in public spaces, developed invisible forms of literature (literature which is not perceived as such) and became the creator of fictional artists.

 I became interested in theories of social change and began teaching at the Institute of Sociology at the Free University of Berlin.
-I taught a series of advanced seminars called “Science of Human Happiness I–VII” with Bernd Ternes between 2002 and 2007.
-I also became interested in system theory and media epistemology, which I taught in various universities such as the Institute for Design Research at the University in Zürich (without any academic education); and published the books Medientheater (Kadmos, 2008) and Flaschenpost and die Zukunft with Friedrich Kittler (Kadmos, 2011).
+Between 2002 and 2007, I taught a series of advanced seminars called “Science of Human Happiness I–VII” with Bernd Ternes My growing interest in system theory and media epistemology prompted me to teach in various universities such as the Institute for Design Research at the University in Zürich; and published the books Medientheater (Kadmos, 2008) and Flaschenpost and die Zukunft with Friedrich Kittler (Kadmos, 2011).

-In 2009 I also co-founded the Deaf Theater Possible World together with Michaela Caspar, which produced four plays and completed two film projects, which have been funded by different organizations (including the Hauptstadtkulturfonds) and received and were nominated for different prizes (such as BKM and Berliner Theatertreffen der Jugend).
-Germany’s public-service broadcaster (ARD) produced 40-minute TV documentaries on three of the plays and Arte (Franco-German television network) made a documentary on the group (25 min).
+In 2009 I also co-founded the Deaf Theater Possible World together with Michaela Caspar, which produced five plays and completed two film projects that were funded by various organizations (including the Hauptstadtkulturfonds) and were nominated for and received various prizes (such as BKM and Berliner Theatertreffen der Jugend).
+Germany’s public-service broadcaster (ARD) produced 40-minute TV documentaries on four of the plays and Arte (Franco-German television network) made a documentary on the group (25 min).

-In 2016 I decided to enroll in the Free University of Berlin for Philosophy, mainly to have a University e-mail and an affiliation (which was required for the application for some conferences and for some journal submissions).
-I completed my BA in philosophy with the thesis The Social Origin of the Concept of Truth – How Statements are Built on Disagreements published in the journal Frontiers in Psychology, Theoretical and Philosophical Psychology in 2020.
+In 2016 I decided to enrol in the Free University of Berlin for Philosophy, mainly to have a University email and an affiliation (which was required for the application for some conferences and for some journal submissions).
+I completed my BA in philosophy with the thesis The Social Origin of the Concept of Truth – How Statements are Built on Disagreements, which was published in the journal Frontiers in Psychology, Theoretical and Philosophical Psychology in 2020.

 I am currently in search of: